Do you need a job with a flexible schedule? Driving an Uber allows you to set your own hours while making some extra cash.

 However, some drivers have found that Uber inflates its per-hour rates, and making decent money is much harder than expected.

-The CBC recently interviewed one Ottawa driver that claims his take-home pay is more like $8/hr, much lower than the average hourly pay touted by Uber.
+The CBC interviewed one Ottawa driver that claims his take-home pay is more like $8/hr, much lower than the average hourly pay touted by Uber.

 The driver, Raph Assaf, signed up as an Uber driver because of the flexible schedule.
 However, he was hesitant because he wasn’t sure how he’d make a profit.